How would you like to start your calendar time with some awesome vocabulary?

 My students love coloring their pieces and having their own copy of the calendar!
 They keep them in a pocket folder.
 I have my students cut and color their pattern pieces for the week, so that they have the words to refer back to as we discuss our theme all week.
 I know some teachers make copies of the included journal page, hole punch them, and put them in pocket folders.
 I had my students write about their words in a daily calendar notebook.

-Click below to purchase on sale for 20% off, plus a Back to School TPT bonus discount!
+Click below to purchase on sale for 50% off!

 This is a journal entry of one of my students using several of his calendar words.
 I encourage my students to use multiple words from the calendar in their sentences.
 I also include a sight word a day for them to add in their sentences.
 The Daily Concept Builders™ cut and paste activities incorporate a calendar word and a sight word for each day.
 They are great for your literacy centers!